syedumerahmedcode/docker/README.md

 Command: **docker-compose -f** _[filename]_ **down** This command shutdolwns the docker container created from the _docmer compose_ file and in addition, it will also shutdown the docker network that it created when _up_ command was executed.

+# Docker File

+- A docker file is blueprint for building images.

 # What to do if?

 - How to fix docker: Got permission denied issue